-As our guest expert this month in the Textile Design Lab, French Bull founder Jackie Shapiro kindly agreed to an in-depth interview on her business and designing for the tabletop market.
+As our guest expert this month in the Textile Design Lab, French Bull founder Jackie Shapiro kindly agreed to an in-depth interview on launching a brand and designing for the tabletop market.
 The full interview is available exclusively to Lab members–we hope you enjoy this excerpt!

 Could you talk a bit about your design background?
 How did you become interested in the world of patterns and surface design?

 My love of pattern, and fashion was an innate default.

 My Hungarian Grandparents built one of Bucharest’s most stylish stores on the elegant Calea Victoriei in the 1930s and 40s.
 They fled to Santiago Chile after the communist takeover of Romania to start anew with their daughters Eva and Gabriella.

 My mother Eva, came to NYC in 1956 and went from fashion model, to fashion designer, to fashion entrepreneur marrying my father Oscar Shapiro along the way.

 In 1963 she invited fourteen ground breaking Chilean artists to show their work in NYC’s bohemian Greenwich Village, procuring the gallery and hosting the event and exhibition herself.

 I have beautiful memories helping my mom as a little girl make chokers at our dining room table from a closeout lot of fantastically ornate shoe buckles she purchased at auction.
 These became the centerpieces of velvet, grosgrain, and leather ribbon chokers that she sold to earn extra cash.